chianghuan/p4ofcake/handout_cipher.markdown

 see also: symmetric-key cipher, confusion and diffusion, DES, AES

-and this code will read hexidecimal of 2 digits(learn more about printf, sprintf, scanf, sscanf):
+and this code will read hexidecimal of 2 digits (learn more about printf, sprintf, scanf, sscanf. they are more useful and powerful than you thought.):

 	int x;
 	char *text = "xxxxxx";